balestrinc/tv-show-movie-search/README.md

 ## Build the app for production

 1. `npm run build` – builds the app for production to the `build` folder.

+## Architecture
+This is a simple React app.
+Opted to not include Redux, since it could be done without pain using just React State.

+For testing used the lib `enzyme` and `jest`.

+## Improvements to be done

+Improve the design, that is very simple, and adapt it to work on smaller screens.

+## If I had more time

+- Use Sass instead of Vanilla css.
+- Use webpack to have more control of the production build version.
+- Test as many cases I could to validate I was not missing an edge case.
+For example could create a script with request to all available Tv shows and then run a test with the complete flow from search to view details.